-6.1.42.13 Reporting of Drugs Not Eligible for Rebate.
+6.1.40.14 Reporting of Drugs Not Eligible for Rebate.

-The MCO may cover prescription drugs that meet the definition of a "covered outpatient drug" under 42 CFR §447.502 but that are not eligible for the federal Medicaid drug rebate; however, these costs must be reported by the MCO as non-covered services in the Quarterly Financial Report described in section 11.5.1(16).
+The MCO may cover prescription drugs that meet the definition of a "covered outpatient drug" under 42 CFR §447.502 but that are not eligible for the federal Medicaid drug rebate; however, these costs must be reported by the MCO as non-covered services in the Quarterly Financial Report described in section 11.5.1(14).

-6.1.43 Medication Therapy Management (MTM) Care Services.
+6.1.41 Medication Therapy Management (MTM) Care Services.

 Medication Therapy Management (MTM) Care Services are covered.
 MTM services are not covered for Enrollees receiving drugs covered by Medicare Part D, for whom MTM services are covered by Medicare.

-An eligible pharmacist within the MCO's network may provide MTM services via two-way interactive video when there are no pharmacists eligible to provide such services within a reasonable geographic distance of the Enrollee, or during a covered home health care visit [Minnesota Statutes, §256B.0625, subd.
-13h and the Medication Therapy Management Services listed on the STATE's MHCP Enrolled Providers web site (http://www.dhs.state.mn.us/id_054232; MHCP Provider Update PRX-06-02R); §256B.0625, subd.
-13h, (e)]
+An eligible pharmacist within the MCO's network may provide MTM services via Telehealth and may deliver MTM into a patient's residence, effective July 1, 2021, or upon federal approval and notice by the STATE.
+[Minnesota Statutes, §256B.0625, subd.
+13h,]

-6.1.44 Prescribing, Electronic.
+6.1.42 Prescribing, Electronic.

 The MCO shall comply with Minnesota Statutes, §62J.497 and the applicable standards specified in the statute for electronic prescribing.
-The MCO shall also ensure that its providers involved in prescribing, filling prescriptions or paying for prescriptions, including communicating or transmitting formulary or benefit information also conform to the electronic prescribing standards for transmitting prescription or prescription-related information.
+The MCO shall also ensure that its Providers involved in prescribing, filling prescriptions or paying for prescriptions, including communicating or transmitting formulary or benefit information also conform to the electronic prescribing standards for transmitting prescription or prescription-related information.

-6.1.45 Prosthetic and Orthotic Devices.
+6.1.43 Prosthetic and Orthotic Devices.
 Prosthetic and orthotic devices are covered, including related medical supplies.
 [Minnesota Statutes, §256B.0625, subd.
 12 and 31]

-6.1.46 Public Health Services.
+6.1.44 Public Health Services.

-Public health clinic services and public health nursing clinic services are covered, as they are described in the MHCP Provider Manual, as updated.
+Public health clinic services and public health nursing clinic services are covered, as they are described in the Provider Manual, as updated.
 [Minnesota Statutes, §256B.0625, subd.
 29]

-6.1.47 Reconstructive Surgery.
+6.1.45 Reconstructive Surgery.

 Reconstructive surgery as described in Minnesota Statutes, §62A.25, subd.
-2, and the Women's Health and Cancer Rights Act of 1998 (WHCRA), 45 CFR §146.180 is covered.
+2, and the Women's Health and Cancer Rights Act of 1998 (WHCRA), 45 CFR §146.180, is covered.

-6.1.48 Rehabilitative and Therapeutic Services.
+6.1.46 Rehabilitative and Therapeutic Services.